Trending a hashtag on Twitter can be tirelessly difficult, even though it’s not impossible.

 — Zendesk (@Zendesk) May 13, 2017

 An anticipated hashtag is one which is almost guaranteed to be trending at a particular time, like #Oscars or #Grammys.
 This gives brands ample amount of time to not just come up with a variety of content but also schedule it in advance.

 For instance, May 4th being Star Wars Day, it’s almost expected that the hashtag #MayThe4thBeWithYou will trend on that day.
 And this year, many brands used this opportunity to post tweets about the big day.

 — ASOS Menswear (@ASOS_Menswear) May 4, 2017

 — Disney XD (@DisneyXD) May 5, 2017

 There are also certain festival days which almost guarantee a hashtag trending like #MerryChristmas and #HappyHalloween.
 For instance, Chobani, a healthy yogurt brand, made sure to tweet about #CincoDeMayo on the morning of the festival.
-You can create tweets in advance and schedule them with a social media management tool in advance.
+You can create tweets in advance and schedule them with a social media management tools in advance.

 — Chobani (@Chobani) May 5, 2017

 Using a trending hashtag on Twitter can give your branded instant traction and gain new followers.
 But at the same time, it is crucial to maintain a balance between being quick to tweet out the hashtag and still managing to research the hashtag, and understanding the reason behind the trend.

 With Socialert, you can analyse every trending hashtag, find how much traction it’s getting, and also find the top influencers for that hashtag.